new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

 And I didn’t feel like myself at all.

-I felt like a bad mum from the very start.
+I felt like a bad mum from the very first day.

 I thought something was wrong with me.